Production licenses can be applied in one of two ways:

 Your app should allow a user to sign in using their ArcGIS account, and must include code to read and apply the license associated with their authenticated account.
 See how to use user authentication in your app for more information.

-The administrator of the ArcGIS organization to which your app user belongs must assign a suitable ArcGIS Runtime license to your app user's ArcGIS account.
-See get a license for more information.
+The administrator of the ArcGIS organization to which your app user belongs must assign a suitable ArcGIS Maps SDKs for Native Apps license to your app user's ArcGIS account.
+See Get a license for more information.

 The production license obtained from user authentication travels with the user, not the app, allowing a user to license many apps.